 “An active user from my point of view is a user that has installed the app and at least opened the application once or more.
 However, from a retention perspective, it would be a user that comes back to the application frequently.

-The best strategy for re-engaging users can be re-targeting campaigns (paid) when your app underwent a big update or change, or re-awaken them by refreshing the icon (free).
+The best strategy for re-engaging users can be re-targeting campaigns (paid) when your app underwent a big update or change, or re-awakening users by refreshing the icon (a free option).
 This way they see something new on their phone and you are able to grab their attention.
 Last but not least you can work with push notifications to let users know there is something new available (new feature, offer, etc.) inside your app to trigger them to get back to it.”-Michael Jessen, User Aquisition Specialist at Social Point.

 “Various stakeholders might define the classification of active users on Apps very differently.
 CRM happens to be a channel with long experience in this regard and we sometimes base our assumptions on the definitions outlined by them.
 Apart from CRM – which has very deep and complex re-engagement strategies – Performance Marketing has tested several channels and we’ve seen some positive outcomes in Social advertising for instance.